 for less than $200.

 There are a number of different factors that make for a good gaming experience.
-However, one of the most important aspects is undoubtedly the sound, and some of the best gaming headsets are available for less than $400.
+However, one of the most important aspects is undoubtedly the sound, and some of the best gaming headsets are available for less than a few hundred dollars.
 There’s nothing quite like the sound of rattling bullets and thunderous explosions to really make you feel — deep down in your bones — like you’re in the game that you’re playing.

 .
 There are a lot of great gaming headsets on the market, all with their unique set of features and specifications.

 In this article, we’ve reviewed some of the

 best gaming headsets

 that can deliver a completely immersive gaming experience.

 Best Haptic Gaming Headset

 Haptic feedback in headsets, i.e., the ability of the headset to vibrate in response to certain events, is a pretty new feature.
 It’s a feature available specifically in gaming headsets, but there’s still a lot of contention about it.
 A lot of people are of the opinion that haptic feedback in gaming headsets is simply distracting, jarring, or even painful.